-During the Financial Year, Westfield Carindale marked the third successful year of the Westfield Local Heroes community grants and recognition program.
+During the Financial Year, Westfield Carindale marked the fourth successful year of the Westfield Local Heroes community recognition and awards program.

 The Westfield Local Heroes program celebrates people in Australia and New Zealand who make a positive impact to their local community or environment and spans Scentre Group's 42 Westfield Living Centres, including Westfield Carindale.
 It is a program for the community, about the community and driven by the community.